GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 With Pixar's USD system emerging as a powerful tool for 3D graphics pipelines and interchange, this addon is meant to add first class support for USD and the USD Hydra rendering system to Blender.
 This allows:
 - Importing USD files into Blender as "references".
 That USD file can be imported as part of the USD node tree, but not loaded into Blender's memory.
 - Assembling Blender data and USD data to form a complex scene.
-- Exporting assembled USD stages for use in other applications
+- Exporting assembled USD stages for use in other applications.
 - Rendering in Blender via the USD Hydra Framework.
 This is a middle layer for renderers, meaning that once a renderer is adapted to Hydra, it can work in many places including this addon for rendering.
 Known Hydra render delegates are:
   - AMD's Radeon ProRender (included)
   - Hydra's default Storm delegate (included)